cdr6934/CreativeCodingCreators/README.md

-# Creative Coding Creators
+# Creative Coding Creators/Educators

 Following are a number of links to remember and save.
+I'm compiling a list of creators who also create content for others to use.

 If you haven't already found my newsletter, please take a look at [Creative Coding /Generative Arts](https://generative.substack.com); if you like what you find subscribe all content is posted for free.

 > [!Note]